 ✓ Informal lectures from resident experts on conservation and eco-tourism

 ✓ Experiential core curriculum that pushes students to reflect and ask questions of themselves

 ✓ Certificate in Environmental Conservation with 25 hours of service

 Low Activity Level: Anyone with an average fitness level and an enthusiasm for the outdoors and new experiences will have a great time on this summer program!
 You will need to be prepared for some physical work during the volunteer projects on the program, like trail building or the removal of invasive plants.

-Medium Camping Level: You will be camping for a couple of nights on this gap year program, but you will spend most of your time in comfortable hostels and lodges.
+Medium Camping Level: You will be doing some camping on this program, but you will spend most of your time in comfortable hostels and lodges.

 Food preparation responsibilities are shared by all students.
 It’s fun, social and often a highlight.
 An average day on program would consist of the following: